manwar/python-guide/introduction-to-python.md

     print(len(s))          # prints 4
     print(s)               # prints {1,2,3,4}

+New element can be added to a set using `add()` method.

     s.add(5)
     print(s)               # prints {1,2,3,4,5}

+More than one elements can be added to a set using `update()` method.

     s.update([5,6,7])
     print(s)               # prints {1,2,3,4,5,6,7}

     s.update([4,5,8],'a')
     print(s)               # prints {1,2,3,4,5,6,7,8,'a'}

+For sets, order of element is NOT important.

     print({1,2} == {1,2})  # prints True
     print({1,2} == {2,1})  # prints True

+`Dictionary` can have unique keys only.

     d = {"a": 1, "b": 2}
     print(d["a"])          # prints 1
     print(d.keys())        # prints ["a","b"]

-On top of the above listed, the `collections` module provide some more like below:
+On top of the above listed, the `collections` module provides some more like below:

-    1) namedtuple: Tuple with naned fields
+    1) namedtuple: Tuple with named fields
     2) OrderedDict, defaultdict: Dictionaries with special properties
     3) Counter: Counts distinct values
     4) deque: Double-ended list objects